trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 ### Phase 2: The Software Crisis

 By the 1960s, computers had evolved from room-sized calculators to mainframes like the **IBM 360**.
-These machines were powerful, and they were everywhere—banks, airlines, governments.
+These machines were powerful, and they were everywhere — banks, airlines, governments.

 Suddenly, the industry faced a terrifying reality: **Software was becoming more expensive than hardware.**
 The programs required to run these mainframes were so complex that a single "artist" couldn't write them.
 They couldn't even be fully mathematically described or tested.
 Projects ran over budget, missed deadlines, and were full of bugs.